usc-cisco/ring/.github/README.md

    ```
 2. Submit a Pull Request using your fork & wait patiently for maintainer approval.

+### Website Guidelines

+1. Your URL must link to a personal website, hosted by you.
+2. Your URL must contain content or information of you.
+3. Your URL must not redirect to a product or non-personal website.

+If your website does not comply with any of the guidelines above for 14 days, we reserve the right to remove it without prior notice.

+Likewise, the maintainers reserve the right to take down entries that are deemed to be counter-productive or harmful to the goal of this webring.

 ## Q&A

 #### _I'm not in DCISM.
 Can I still join?_